kyma-project/examples/jaeger/README.md

 # Install custom Jaeger in Kyma

-The document has been moved to [Telemetry Integration Guides](https://github.com/kyma-project/telemetry-manager/tree/main/docs/user/integration).
+The document has been moved.
+Find the updated instructions in [Integrate With Jaeger](https://kyma-project.io/#/telemetry-manager/user/integration/jaeger/README).